breezefront/breezefront.com/collections/_misc/vendors.md

 Magecomp is an Indian based company with 10+ years of experience in Magento niche.
 We have successfully completed 750+ projects and served 30000+ customers in more than 120 countries.
 Also, we have developed 150+ Magento extensions and our numerous services used by more than 10000+ store owners & developers globally.
+Magecomp extension provider will be offering free integration for their modules with Breeze frontend.

 **[Meetanshi.com](https://meetanshi.com/){:target="_blank" rel="noopener"}**